petenelson/wp-rest-api-log/readme.md

 ## Roadmap

+- add route to get single record
-- purge old records
+- db call to purge old records
 - uninstall
-- add ability to log requests for invalid routes
-- log status codes
 - WP Admin UI to display log entries (pretty JSON http://stackoverflow.com/a/7220510/226411)
+- add ability to log requests for invalid routes and status codes
 - cron to purge old records

 Pull requests are encouraged and welcome!